 Further benefits of strength training, in addition to the externally obvious factors such as improved strength and muscle mass, are the internal, hormonal responses.
-Primarily this section will consider cortisol and insulin, which are considered to be two of our stress hormones and ultimately be the metabolic cause of overweight and obesity, as well as their negative effects on our emotions, mood, and cognitive function.
+This section will consider primarily cortisol and insulin, which are considered to be two of our stress hormones and ultimately are the metabolic causes of overweight and obesity, as well as their negative effects on our emotions, mood, and cognitive function.